Vegan Gluten-Free Waffles

 In the midst of all this activity, I try my best to make breakfast a little more special than it usually is, although I just as easily give in to Desi’s invitation of oatmeal.

-This past weekend, I did find the time to cook up a recipe that had been floating in my head for a while now: a gluten-free waffle richly nutty with buckwheat and crispy with brown rice flour.
+This past weekend, I did find the time to cook up a recipe that had been floating in my head for a while now: gluten-free vegan waffles that are richly nutty with buckwheat and crispy with brown rice flour.

 Each time I make waffles, I try to make them just a little different.
 But I realized I almost always include wheat flour, either whole-wheat flour or whole-wheat pastry flour.
 This time I substituted the wheat with buckwheat which really has no relation to wheat.
 It is a darker-colored, rich-tasting wholegrain flour that’s a pretty popular addition to gluten-free pancakes and other desserts.